Supporting meaningful conversations

 Educator Reading Guide for children's picture book Safe Love Feels Like This by Lauren Armstrong

-This comprehensive teaching guide supports early childhood and primary educators in using our picture book, Safe Love Feels Like This, to foster emotional literacy, healthy relationship skills and empowerment in the classroom.
+These comprehensive teaching guides support early childhood and primary educators in using our picture books, Self Love Feels Like This and Safe Love Feels Like This, to foster emotional literacy, healthy relationship skills and empowerment in the classroom.

-Grounded in Rosenshine’s Principles of Instruction, the 16 page guide includes clear explanations, scaffolded activities, and evidence-based strategies to engage students
+Grounded in Rosenshine’s Principles of Instruction, guides include clear explanations, scaffolded activities, and evidence-based strategies to engage students.

 What’s Included: